 I have since joined forces as Director and company member with Lemniscate Arts, an international non-profit dedicated to the renewal of the performing arts Initiated by Rudolf Steiner, exploring the dance between the human spiritual and the human physical.

-I am an ambassador for The Global Presence, an organization which focuses on Life Skills education worldwide, and a board member of Parenting 2.0 as Director of Documentaries & Film Festivals.
+I am an ambassador for The Global Presence, the educational wing of Parenting 2.0, an organization that focuses on Life Skills education worldwide.

 Since 2016, I have been a judge for the School of the Museum of Fine Arts at Tufts University's annual Scholastic Art & Writing Awards.